College Guide for Indigenous and Native American Students

 Applying to College

 The college planning process for Native American students includes gathering all the necessary materials for the undergraduate application, such as transcripts, recommendation letters, and personal statements.
-Prospective students might also want to speak with college advisors to learn more about specialized opportunities and services for Indigenous students.
+Prospective students should also speak with college advisors to learn more about specialized opportunities and services for Indigenous students.

 Paying for College

-Native American students should explore all options available to them when paying for college.
+Indigenous students should explore all available options when paying for college.
 They should look for financial aid for students of color, including specific scholarships for Native American students.
 Prospective learners might also look at TCUs, which may offer tuition waivers and discounts for tribal members.

 College Resources for Indigenous and Native American Students